Friday, August 1, 2014

 The day just flies by, and the ride back to the hotel is miraculously full of quiet, dozy kids instead of energetic, hyper-excited ones.

-Anyway, along with all the other crap, Matt always bought Better Cheddars--not Cheez-Its, not Goldfish crackers, but Better Cheddars.
-Matt's also a fussy eater, and he ONLY liked Better Cheddars.
-Novelty chicken nuggets with Better Cheddars for dinner, Kern's nectar to wash it down, and Twizzlers for dessert--that was Matt's idea of a fine meal indeed.
+Anyway, along with all the other crap, he always bought Better Cheddars--not Cheez-Its, not Goldfish crackers, but Better Cheddars.
+He's a fussy eater, and he ONLY liked Better Cheddars.
+Novelty chicken nuggets with Better Cheddars for dinner, Kern's nectar to wash it down, and Twizzlers for dessert--that was my partner's idea of a fine meal indeed.

 Reader, we bought them all.